svenssonjoel/lispBM/ABOUT_LISP.md

 * FUN!

-## About This Attempt at a LISP
+## About this attempt at a LISP

 * Motivations in order of importance!
   1. FUN.
   2. FUN.
   3. Learning new stuff.
-  4. An interactive REPL for my zynq devboard.
+  4. An interactive REPL for the zynq devboard.

-* My wish list
+* My wish list (partially implemented)
-  1. Cons cell based memory with garbage collection
+  1. Cons cell based memory with garbage collection.
-  2. Lambdas and closures
+  2. Lambdas and closures.
+  3. Arrays.
+  4. Some low level features (direct access memory mapped registers).
+  5. Capable to run infinitely looping functions: (define f (lambda () (f)))
+  6. Capability to load code and data from SD card (If compiled for Zynq).
+  7. Compilation to a home-made byte code (JIT-ish, when using repl or eval for example.
+But also off line).